Herboo Signs Distribution Deal with CARI-MED

 It’s more attractive and has great international appeal.
 It’s very vibrant and colourful; it’s easier to use than the old bottles.
 We are also separating the hair oil from the body oil,” the CEO said, adding that the new logo represents Herboo’s mission to connect the world with nature.

-Herboo has secured venture capital that will enable the company to acquire raw material at reduced costs and help to increase production.
+Herboo has secured venture capital that will enable the company to acquire raw materials at reduced costs and help to increase production.
 In the short term, Williams is also looking to acquire warehousing space in Kingston along with an office to carry out administrative functions.

 Until Herboo acquires its own factory, Williams plans to continue working from the present shared location in St Thomas.